Visit to pharmaceutical enterprise Minskintercaps

-Alexander Lukashenko pointed out that he had been ready to ban all kinds of brokerage in the past.
+Aleksandr Lukashenko pointed out that he had been ready to ban all kinds of brokerage in the past.
 “Ask [Belarusian Interior Minister Igor] Shunevich or [Chairman of the State Security Committee Valery] Vakulchik.
 They will tell you what the root of all problems is.
 Middlemen are the problem.
 They pay one ruble and earn ten rubles by reselling,” the head of state noted.

-“If we are to allow some brokerage, then a minister or an oblast governor should sign off on it,” said Alexander Lukashenko.
+“If we are to allow some brokerage, then a minister or an oblast governor should sign off on it,” said Aleksandr Lukashenko.
 If law enforcement and oversight agencies have questions to ask later on, these civil servants will face responsibility for this decision, he stressed.

 “We lose colossal amounts of money.
 Corruption is rampant right here.
 This is where money for giving bribes and the rest comes from,” the President is convinced.